yours-truly-phil/Codey/docs/index.md

 # Codey

-Discord bot to run competitive programming challenges, apply code formatting fixes, compile and run code, all without leaving discord and just a single click away.
+Discord bot to compile and run code and fix code formatting, all without leaving discord and just a single click (reaction) away.
+Supports tons of languages and automatically finds runnable code in messages.

 ![Codey demo](demo.gif)